pivotal/docs-tap/tap-gui/configurator/create-plug-in-wrapper.hbs.md

    This code accomplishes the same thing as the [@backstage/plugin-tech-insights](https://www.npmjs.com/package/@backstage/plugin-tech-insights/v/0.3.11), but for an integration with Tanzu Developer Portal instead of a traditional Backstage app.

+### <a id="expse-and-bld-frntnd-plgn"></a> Expose and build the Tanzu Developer Portal front-end plug-in

+To expose and then build the front-end plug-in:

 1. Create an `index.ts` file under the `plugins/tech-insights-wrapper/src` directory: